 Creating research facilities that inspire and connect

 Precision matters.
-Whether that’s in scientific research, or in designing a lab to house that research, Buro Happold understand that science and technology projects always need to meet stringent criteria.
+Whether that’s in medical facilities, scientific research, or designing a lab to house that research, Buro Happold understand that projects in these industries always need to meet stringent criteria.

 Increasingly, big science complexes are choosing city centre locations over campuses.
 “Accelerated serendipity” occurs when interaction is built into the environment, and Buro Happold’s understanding of this means that we will create social spaces where ideas happen, discoveries occur, connections are made and investigations undertaken.